A judge swore in a lawyer who was once a drug dealer in his courtroom 16 years ago - KTVZ

 While the story had a happy ending, it’s not the end.
 Both men said they taught each other lessons they will carry for the remainder of their lives.

-The experienced “reinforced” Morrow’s commitment to not judge others, especially those who stand before him, not by “where they came from, how they speak, their lack of good decisions,” he said.
+The experience “reinforced” Morrow’s commitment to not judge others, especially those who stand before him, not by “where they came from, how they speak, their lack of good decisions,” he said.

 “You might think ‘Oh, what a crazy choice’ but if you knew what they had to choose from you’d say ‘You know what, I’d have chosen that, too.'”